433 Eros: Later studies

 During the opposition of 1900–1901, a worldwide program was launched to make parallax measurements of Eros to determine the solar parallax (or distance to the Sun), with the results published in 1910 by Arthur Hinks of Cambridge and Charles D. Perrine of the Lick Observatory, University of California.
 Perrine published progress reports in 1906 and 1908.
 He took 965 photographs with the Crossley Reflector and selected 525 for measurement.
 A similar program was then carried out, during a closer approach, in 1930–1931 by Harold Spencer Jones.
-The value of the Astronomical Unit (roughly the Earth-Sun distance) obtained by this program was considered definitive until 1968, when radar and dynamical parallax methods started producing more precise measurements.
+The value of the Astronomical Unit (roughly the Earth–Sun distance) obtained by this program was considered definitive until 1968, when radar and dynamical parallax methods started producing more precise measurements.

 Eros was the first asteroid detected by the Arecibo Observatory's radar system.

 Eros was one of the first asteroids visited by a spacecraft, the first one orbited, and the first one soft-landed on.
 NASA spacecraft NEAR Shoemaker entered orbit around Eros in 2000, and landed in 2001.

 Mars-crosser

 Eros is a Mars-crosser asteroid, the first known to come within the orbit of Mars.
 Its orbit is inclined at about 10.8° to the solar ecliptic, it is above the plane of the ecliptic when it crosses Mars' orbit, so the two orbits do not intersect.
 Objects in such an orbit can remain there for only a few hundred million years before the orbit is perturbed by gravitational interactions.
 Dynamical system modeling suggests that Eros may evolve into an Earth-crosser within as short an interval as two million years, and has a roughly 50% chance of doing so over a time scale of ×10^8~×10^9 years.
-It is a potential Earth impactor, about five times larger than the impactor that created Chicxulub crater and led to the extinction of the non-avian dinosaurs.
+It is a potential Earth impactor, about five times more massive than the impactor that created Chicxulub crater and led to the extinction of the non-avian dinosaurs.

 NEAR Shoemaker survey and landing

-The NEAR Shoemaker probe visited Eros twice, first with a brief flyby in 1998, and then by orbiting it in 2000, when it extensively photographed its surface.
-On 12 February 2001, at the end of its mission, it landed on the asteroid's surface using its maneuvering jets.
+The NEAR Shoemaker probe was launched by NASA in 1996, its primary mission being to gather data on Eros.
+It made a flyby of Eros in 1998, though an aborted engine burn prevented the spacecraft from successfully entering orbit by 1999 as planned.
+During its flyby, the spacecraft observed over 60% of the asteroid's surface and gathered new data on its size, density, and surface features.

-This was the first time a Near Earth asteroid was closely visited by a spacecraft.
+Corrections in Shoemaker's trajectory allowed it to enter orbit around Eros on 14 February 2000.
+During its orbit, it mapped the global surface of the asteroid, as well as capturing over 160,000 photos.
+On 12 February 2001, at the end of its mission, it landed on the asteroid's surface using its maneuvering jets, where it soon lost radio contact.
+Shoemaker's orbit was the first time a near-Earth asteroid was closely visited by a spacecraft.

 Animation of NEAR Shoemaker trajectory from 19 February 1996 to 12 February 2001..

 Animation of NEAR Shoemaker's trajectory around 433 Eros from 1 April 2000 to 12 February 2001.